Obsessive-Compulsive Disorder (OCD)

 Remember that only medical doctors (ie psychiatrists) can prescribe medications.
 Your doctor will advise you on how to start and cope with medications.

-Below are some general tips for can follow for a smooth and effective transition.
+Below are some general tips you can follow to get started with medication:

 Managing OCD